broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 # Activity by Contact Model of Enhancer-Gene Specificity

 The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes on a cell type specific basis.
 This repository contains the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
-We provide a brief description of the model below, see Fulco, Nasser et al (BioArxiv 2019) [1] for a full description.
+We provide a brief description of the model below, see Fulco, Nasser et al [1] for a full description.

 v0.2 is the recommended version for the majority of users.
 There are some minor methodological differences between v0.2 and the model as described in [1].
 These differences are related to Hi-C data processing and were implemented to improve the speed and scalability of the codebase.
 As such ABC scores computing using v0.2 will not exactly match those published in [1], although they will be very close.
 The codebase used to generate the results in [1] is available in the NG2019 branch of this repository.
 The NG2019 branch is no longer maintained.